 OpenReview.net will be used to manage the editorial process.
 Papers will be accepted from August 2 until August 23, 2021, and reviews will be returned within one week of upload.
 In cases where revisions are needed, these revisions must be made and accepted before any submissions are allowed.
 Therefore, early paper submission is encouraged.

 Once accepted, short papers about KiTS21 submissions will be published and indexed just like any peer-reviewed publication.
 You will be asked to provide a signed "consent to publish" form when you make your submission.
 By doing so, you are not handing over copyright to your work, but you are giving us permission to post your paper publicly.

-A paper submission link will be posted here on July 1, 2021.
+The paper submission link can be found here.
+A paper submission link will be posted here on July 1 August 2, 2021.